Khylin Rhambo: Early life

 Rhambo started out his career at an early age.
 He modelled for various products such as Lee Jeans, Hasbro, Disney and Mattel Toys, before becoming interested in acting at the age of 8 and attending acting classes.
 After quickly gaining recognition by several talent agents who attended some of his acting classes, Rhambo booked work on several regional commercials.

 Career

 Rhambo's first casting role came when he was cast as a guest star on the BET show Reed Between the Lines and later booked another guest star role on Criminal Minds.
 In 2013, he was cast in his first feature-film, the sci-fi thriller Ender's Game as Dink Meeker.
+In the following year, Rhambo began portraying, Mason Hewitt on the MTV show Teen Wolf, which is his breakthrough role and has brought him widespread recognition.
+He was also in the syndicated sitcom, The First Family from 2012 to 2015.

-In 2014, Rhambo was cast in the role he is most known for, Mason Hewitt, in the MTV show Teen Wolf.
+In December 2018, Rhambo was cast as Carl in 47 Meters Down: Uncaged, a sequel to the 2017 survival film 47 Meters Down.

 In September 2021, it was announced that a reunion film for 2011 Teen Wolf television series had been ordered by Paramount+, with Jeff Davis returning as a screenwriter and executive producer for the film.
 The majority of the original cast members, including Rhambo himself, will reprise their roles.
 The film was released on January 26, 2023.